 - You recently traveled to an area deemed high risk.

 - You are a high-risk individual, and PPE is not available and social distancing guidelines cannot be adhered to.
-(Also see CDC's Interim Guidance for Business Employers.)
+(Also see CDC's Guidance for Business Employers.)

 The length of time that you or anyone on your staff should stay home if they are asymptomatic but have been exposed to someone suspected or diagnosed with COVID-19 depends on their epidemiologic risk classification per CDC guidance.
 Criteria for return to work for you or your staff after being symptomatic or diagnosed with COVID-19 varies depending on whether a test-based or non-test-based strategy was used.